• Fri. Dec 26th, 2025

 THE ORIGINS OF THE GAME

 Though the exact date of the game’s inception remains unclear, references to similar forms of entertainment are found in several ancient texts.
-This implicates a longstanding tradition of competitive play among the island’s inhabitants.
+This implicates a longstanding tradition of this type of competitive play among the island’s inhabitants.
 The game likely evolved from simpler forms of folk games that were often played in rural communities.
 These games were later adapted to accompany urban street events and festivals.

 PUBLIC ENTERTAINMENT